6am – 5:30pm PT Weekdays

 Soft inquiries occur where you're checking your own credit, applying for a job or from companies periodically monitoring your credit because you already do business with them.
 These inquiries are not a visible part of your credit file when it is viewed by anyone other than yourself or a credit monitoring service, so it’s impossible for a soft inquiry to have any impact on your credit score.

 Sure, but only if your original application was submitted within 30 days.
 If this is the case, we are able to reactivate it and qualify you to rent at no additional charge to you.
 However, if 30 days has elapsed, the information contained in your rental report will have become outdated, and you will have to submit a new application and pay the associated fee so that On-Site can generate a new report.

 Unfortunately, you must submit an application and pay the associated fee for each individual housing provider.
-We cannot transfer applications because each housing provider has its own unique leasing criteria, bundle of products and level of due diligence that it requires On-Site to perform, so the resulting rental report is tailored to their needs alone.
+We cannot transfer applications because each housing provider has its own unique rental criteria, bundle of products and level of due diligence that it requires On-Site to perform, so the resulting rental report is tailored to their needs alone.
 We are further restricted by the credit bureaus from sharing your credit report with a different recipient without a separate inquiry.

 On-Site is a vendor to the apartment industry and one of the services that we offer is resident qualification.
 The line item on your credit report noting an inquiry from “On-Site Manager Inc.” indicates that a housing provider we service submitted a credit inquiry about you using our software.